A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 Today you can visit, grab a drink, food, and listen to live music!

-Hours: Open Sunday and Monday from 11:00 am to 11:00 pm.
+Hours: Open Sunday – Wednesday from 11:00 am to 11:00 pm.
 On Thursday from 11:00 am to Midnight and on Friday & Saturday from 11:00 am to 1:00 am.
-Closed on Tuesday and Wednesday.

 14. Go For A Hike